-Miami (November 27, 2013)—The Inter American Press Association (IAPA) today called on the police authorities of Barbados to drop criminal charges brought against executives of the daily newspaper The Nation – Publisher, Vivian-Anne Gittens, Editor-in-chief, Roy Morris, and News Editor, Sanka Price, accused of alleged violation of the Protection of Children Act.
+Miami (March 12, 2014)—The Inter American Press Association (IAPA) today called on the authorities of Barbados to drop criminal charges against two executives and a journalist of the Nation newspaper for alleged violation of the protection of minors law.

 The IAPA is a not-for-profit organization dedicated to the defense and promotion of freedom of the press and of expression in the Americas.
 It is made up of more than 1,300 print publications from throughout the Western Hemisphere and is based in Miami, Florida.
 For more information please go to http://www.sipiapa.org.